Nette Documentation Preview

 use Nette\Utils\DateTime;

-Creates a DateTime object from a string, UNIX timestamp, or other DateTimeInterface object.
-Throws an Exception if the date and time are not valid.
+Creates a DateTime object from a string, UNIX timestamp, or another DateTimeInterface object.
+Throws an \Exception if the date and time are not valid.

 DateTime::from(42); // creates a DateTime from the current time plus 42 seconds